texjunky/hello-world/README.md

 # hello-world
-now is the time
+now is the time to learn git and github!

-adding stuff